wrapperband/Tame-Uppermill-FloodRisk/README.md

 Analysis shows the change in level per day has slightly decreased since 2012.

 Yet, the level of floods has increased (apart from one outlier flood in 2013) ....

+The data analysed is from daily averages - it underestimates the rate of change.
+This chart shows the raw change for one day.